 Significant and/or repeated non-compliance with the DOT contract documents will warrant a corrective action request (CAR) being submitted to the fabricator.
 The fabricator will have 20 working days to submit a corrective action plan for approval.
 Production may continue during this 20 day period with DOT inspection.
 If the corrective action plan is not approved, the fabricator will be in conditional status for 30 working days.
 During conditional status the fabricator shall hire an Iowa DOT approved consultant to inspect the fabrication.
 The DOT Materials Fabrication Inspector will oversee the fabricator and consultant.
 Products fabricated during this time will be approved for use based on acceptable consultant reports in conjunction with DOT review.
-Continued non-compliance will be completed with consultant inspection and DOT review.
+Continued non-compliance will be considered grounds to remove the fabricator from the approved list.
+The ongoing project will be completed with consultant inspection and DOT review.
 Conditional status will be withdrawn with a satisfactory report from the consultant and Iowa DOT Fabrication Inspector at any time during the 30 day period.